 by Phen Weston

-Robert Louis Stevenson’s masterpiece novella shocked audiences around the world with its dark look into human consciousness and human desires.
-Its socking ending soon made it extremely popular with its Victorian audience and even todays it still holds its readers on the edge of their seats, as well as countless modern interpretations, such as the Walter White/Heisenberg character on the popular AMC show Breaking Bad.
+Robert Louis Stevenson’s masterpiece novella stunned audiences around the world with its dark look into human consciousness and human desires.
+Its socking ending soon made it extremely popular with its Victorian audience and even todays it still holds its readers on the edge of their seats.
+It is unquestionably as relative today as ever before, which can be seen in its uncountable interpretations, such as the Walter White/Heisenberg character on the popular AMC show Breaking Bad.
 Novelist Ian Rankin sums up its status well, “The doctor has played with fire and he’s burning from the inside.
 Sadly, we’ll never know the thrill experienced by this explosive book’s original audience” (Rankin, 2010).

 Within its pages we can see the Victorian obsession of the double in all aspects of life.
 Dualism is defined by the Oxford dictionary (2014) as “The division of something conceptually into two opposed or contrasted aspects, or the state of being so divided”, and had been an idea that mankind had been intrigued with from very early on.
 Through religions such as Christianity we are shown repeatedly the notion of the double in all things: good/evil, earth/heaven, and light/darkness.